elastic/connectors-ruby/README.md

 Don't see the connector you're looking for?
 If it is in the list of [Workplace Search Content Sources](https://www.elastic.co/guide/en/workplace-search/current/workplace-search-content-sources.html), it is probably on our roadmap to move here!
 See our [Getting Support](./docs/SUPPORT.md) guide for ways to reach out.

 Not seeing the connector you want there, either?
-We encourage community contirubions!
+We encourage community contributions!
 See our [Contributors Guide](./docs/CONTRIBUTING.md).

 ### Sinatra Console
 run `make console`